gbdev/pandocs/content/Video_Display.md

 ### Byte0 - Y Position

 Specifies the sprites vertical position on the screen (minus 16).
-An offscreen value (for example, Y=0 or Y\>=160) hides the sprite.
+An off-screen value (for example, Y=0 or Y\>=160) hides the sprite.

 ### Byte1 - X Position

 Specifies the sprites horizontal position on the screen (minus 8).
-An offscreen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering - a better way to hide a sprite is to set its Y-coordinate offscreen.
+An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering - a better way to hide a sprite is to set its Y-coordinate off-screen.

 ### Byte2 - Tile/Pattern Number

 Specifies the sprites Tile Number (00-FF).
 This (unsigned) value selects a tile from memory at 8000h-8FFFh.
 In CGB Mode this could be either in VRAM Bank 0 or 1, depending on Bit 3 of the following byte.
 In 8x16 mode, the lower bit of the tile number is ignored.
-Ie. the upper 8x8 tile is \"NN AND FEh\", and the lower 8x8 tile is \"NN OR 01h\".
+IE: the upper 8x8 tile is \"NN AND FEh\", and the lower 8x8 tile is \"NN OR 01h\".

 ### Byte3 - Attributes/Flags: